10 Lesser-known Murder Mysteries That Remain Unsolved

 6 Zigmund Adamski

-56-year old Zigmund Adamski left his home in Tingley, near Wakefield in June 1980 and set off on a walk to the local store to do some shopping.
+Zigmund Adamski, 56, left his home in Tingley, near Wakefield, England in June 1980 and set off on a walk to the local store to do some shopping.
 He never returned.

-A search effort ensued and Zigmund’s body was located 5 days later at a coal yard in Todmorden.
+A search effort ensued and Zigmund’s body was located five days later at a coal yard in Todmorden.
 Lying on top of a heap of coal, the body was dressed in a suit but no shirt.
 His wallet and watch were also missing.
-The coroner inspected several burns on the back of Zigmund’s head, neck and shoulders but could not determine the cause thereof.
-The coroner was also puzzled by the fact that Zigmund barely had a five-o-clock shadow even though he had been missing for five days.
-Furthermore, forensic experts determined that a type of ointment had been rubbed onto the burn wounds but could not establish the exact kind.
+The coroner inspected several burns on the back of Zigmund’s head, neck and shoulders, but could not determine the cause thereof.
+The coroner was also puzzled by the fact that Zigmund barely had a 5 o’clock shadow even though he had been missing for five days.
+Furthermore, forensic experts determined that a type of ointment had been rubbed onto the burn wounds, but could not establish the exact kind.

 In a very strange turn of events, a well-known UFOlogist in the area claimed that Zigmund had been abducted by aliens.
-This speculation was fuelled by the policeman who found Zigmund’s body, Alan Godfrey.
+This speculation was fueled by the policeman who found Zigmund’s body, Alan Godfrey.
 Godfrey claimed to have personally encountered a UFO.
-Shortly after this revelation, he quit his job and started a new career as a ‘motivational’ speaker.
+Shortly after this revelation, he quit his job and started a new career as a motivational speaker.